wpswings/woo-one-click-upsell-funnel/README.txt

 This feature will make the Funnel Offers exclusive to the customers, meaning it will be shown to customers only once based on the order email.

 **7) Sandbox Mode**
-In the Sandbox mode, the Upsell funnel triggers only for the admin and not for Live Customers.
+In the Sandbox mode, the upsell sales funnel triggers only for the admin and not for Live Customers.
 This enables store owners to freely view, test, and customize their Upsell funnel offers before making them live.

 **8) Page Builder Support to Build Responsive Offer Pages** The One-Click Upsell Funnel plugin supports most of the page builders available on WordPress.
 This makes it easy for merchants to create and customize their offer pages without coding knowledge.

-**9) Shortcodes to Build Useful Offer Page Elements** This plugin provides various shortcodes to create different offer page elements.
+**9) Shortcodes to Build Useful Offer Page Elements** This WordPress upsell plugin provides various shortcodes to create different offer page elements.
 The plugin offers shortcodes for Buy Now, No Thanks, Product Title, Description, Short Description, Image, Price, Variations, Offer Quantity, and Urgency Timer.

 **10) Ability to Simplify The Buying Process**
 As the name suggests, it is one click upsell, which means the customers can purchase the upsell product in one click checkout without re-entering the payment details again.
 This simplifies the buying process of the customers and also engages the customer at your store which lifts the customer success & reduces your churn rate.

-Visit [**One Click Upsell Funnel for WooCommerce Documentation**](https://docs.wpswings.com/one-click-upsell-funnel-for-woocommerce/?utm_source=wpswings-upsell-doc&utm_medium=upsell-org-page&utm_campaign=upsell-doc) and learn more about the features and working of the plugin.
+Visit [**One Click Upsell Funnel for WooCommerce Documentation**](https://docs.wpswings.com/one-click-upsell-funnel-for-woocommerce/?utm_source=wpswings-upsell-doc&utm_medium=upsell-org-page&utm_campaign=upsell-doc) and learn more about the features and workings of the plugin.